Bayesian aggregation of average data: An application in drug development: Simulation Studies

-We run the algorithm as described below and reach approximate convergence in that $\widehat{R}$ is near 1 for all the parameters in the model.
-We then compare our inferences to three alternatives: \begin{itemize} \item The posterior mean estimates for the shared parameters $\phi$ using just the model fit to the local data $y$; \item The estimates for all the parameters $\phi,\delta$ using the complete data $y,y^{\prime}$, which would not in general be available---from the statement of the problem we see only the averages for the new data---but we can do here as we have simulated data. \item The estimates for all the parameters $\phi,\delta$ using the actual available data $y,\bar{y}^{\prime}$.
-In general it would not be possible to compute this inference directly, as we need the probability density for the averaged data, but in this linear model this distribution has a simple closed-form expression which we can calculate. \end{itemize} Figure \ref{linear1} shows the results.
-What we would like for each parameter is for the approximations (shown as black lines on the plots) to match the {\em blue line}, which correspond to the correct Bayes estimate, $p(\phi,\delta|y,\bar{y}^{\prime})$.
-And the black lines do converge to the blue line, for each parameter.
-As the plots show, the algorithm did not converge immediately; it took a few steps for the pseudo-priors to get close enough.
+We run the algorithm as described below and reach approximate convergence in that the diagnostic $\widehat{R}$ is near $1$ for all the parameters in the model.
+We then compare the inferences for the different scenarios: \begin{description} \item[local:] The posterior estimates for the shared parameters $\phi$ using just the model fit to the local data $y$. \item[full:] The estimates for all the parameters $\phi,\delta$ using the complete data $y,y^{\prime}$, which would not in general be available---from the statement of the problem we see only the averages for the new data $y^{\prime}$---but we can do so here as we have simulated data. \item[approx:] The estimates when using the approximation scheme for all the parameters $\phi,\delta$ using the actual available data $y,\bar{y}^{\prime}$. \item[integrated:] The estimates when using an analytical likelihood for all the parameters $\phi,\delta$ using the actual available data $y,\bar{y}^{\prime}$.
+In general it would not be possible to compute this inference directly, as we need the probability density for the averaged data, but in this linear model this distribution has a closed-form expression which we can calculate. \end{description} The bottom panel of Figure \ref{linear1} shows the results of the parameter estimates as bias.
+We are using informative priors and so we neither desire nor expect expect a bias of exactly $0$.
+Rather we would like to see for each parameter a match of the approximate estimate ({\em blue line with a square}) with the estimate of the full scenario ({\em orange line with a triangle}), which corresponds to the correct Bayes estimate.
+However, we cannot expect that the full scenario matches the approximate estimate, since the correct Bayes estimate for the full scenario is given by $p(\phi,\delta|y,y^{\prime})$ which is based on the individual raw data $y$ and $y^\prime$ instead of $y$ and mean data $\bar{y}^\prime$.
+The appropriate comparison is wrt to the integrated scenario ({\em red line with a cross}) which is the correct Bayes estimate of $p(\phi,\delta|y,\bar{y}^{\prime})$.
+The integrated and the approximate scenarios do match closely for all parameters.

-In a real example the red lines would be available but not the blue or green lines, so the way to check convergence is to see that the black lines converge to the same spot for all quantities of interest.
-The comparison to the estimates from local data (the red lines) is not strictly necessary but can be helpful in giving insight into what additionally has been learned about the shared parameters $\phi$ from the new data $\bar{y}^{\prime}$.

-The lower-middle plot in Figure \ref{linear1} shows that accuracy of the proposal distribution in importance sampling improves with more iterations and Pareto shape parameter $k$ finally reaches values close to $\frac{1}{2}$ indicating sufficient accuracy for the approximation (see Section \ref{pieces}).